malkomalko/ag.vim/README.md

 This is an adaptation of Ack.vim to use Ag instead.
 Ag can be used as a replacement for 99% of the uses of _grep_.
 This plugin will allow you to run ag from vim, and shows the results in a split window.
+This plugin is almost copy and pasted from [mileszs' ack.vim plugin](https://github.com/mileszs/ack.vim).

 ## Installation ##